-SpeciesDuck, Goose

-Adult

-Youth (under 16)

-Small game license, federal stamp, state validation, authorization

-Small game license, free state validation, authorization

-Dove, band-tail, coot, snipe

-Small game license, state validation, authorization

-Small game license, free state validation, authorization
+Species Adult Youth (under 16) Duck, Goose Small game license, free state migratory bird permit, authorization Dove, band-tail, coot, snipe Small game license, state permit, authorization Small game license, free state permit, authorization

-In addition to a small game license, all hunters of migratory game birds (ducks, geese, doves, coots, and snipe) are required to complete a Harvest Information Program (HIP) survey at a license dealer, and possess a state migratory bird validation as evidence of compliance with this requirement when hunting migratory game birds.
+In addition to a small game license, all hunters of migratory game birds (ducks, geese, doves, coots, and snipe) are required to complete a Harvest Information Program (HIP) survey at a license dealer and possess a state migratory bird permit as evidence of compliance with this requirement when hunting migratory game birds.
 All duck and goose hunters 16 and over must also possess a federal migratory bird stamp, signed in ink across the front.
-Federal stamps can be purchased at selected license dealers, all post offices, all National Wildlife Refuges, by calling 1-800-STAMP24, or ordered online at duckstamps.fws.gov.
-State migratory bird validations can be purchased at license dealers.
-Stamps can be purchased at license dealers.
+Federal stamps can be purchased at selected license dealers, all post offices, all National Wildlife Refuges, by calling 1-800-STAMP24, or ordered online at fws.gov/duckstamps.
+State migratory bird permits can be purchased at license dealers.